dlearningplt/dlearningplt/README.md

 ### Hi there 👋

 Welcome to D-Learning.
-This is a github space for all D Learning content and projects.
+This is our github space for all the contect and projects created at D Learning.

 Please visit our website at d-learning.ml[http://www.d-learning.ml]